Oor Wullie: Characters and story

-People such as Nicola Sturgeon, Ewan McGregor, Andy Murray and Amy Macdonald have appeared in the strip over the years.
+Famous people such as Nicola Sturgeon, Ewan McGregor, Andy Murray and Amy Macdonald have appeared in the strip over the years.
 In December 2016, Nicola Sturgeon featured Oor Wullie on a Christmas card, with the original illustration being auctioned for charity.

 When The Topper launched in 1953, Oor Wullie appeared in the masthead, although not as a story in the comic.
 He often appeared sitting on his bucket, though other poses were used as well.
 The pose on Topper No. 1 had him wearing a top hat.
 He had the top hat in one hand and the other hand pointing at the Topper logo.

 Annuals

-Starting in 1940 the Oor Wullie strips also appeared in the form of a Christmas annual which alternated every second year with “The Broons”, another D. C. Thomson product.
+Starting in 1940, the Oor Wullie strips also appeared in the form of a Christmas annual which alternated every second year with The Broons, another D. C. Thomson product.
 (No annuals were published between 1943 and 1946.)
 Pre-1966 annuals were undated.
-Starting in 2015, both titles are now published together annually.

-A facsimile of the first The Broons annual was released on 25 November 2006 and of the first Oor Wullie annual the following year, celebrating the 70th anniversary of the strip.
+A facsimile of the first The Broons annual was released on 25 November 2006 and of the first Oor Wullie annual the following year, celebrating the 70th anniversaries of the strips.

+Following the 80th anniversary in 2016, additional annuals of Oor Wullie were issued for 2016 and 2018, breaking from the biennial pattern.

-Since 1996 - the 60th anniversary of the strip - D.C.
+Since 1996—the 60th anniversary of the strip—D.C.
 Thomson has also published a series of compilation books featuring The Broons and Oor Wullie on alternate pages.

 The early stories are often recycled in current annuals.
 An example being the "twin cousin" story in the 2018 annual being first seen in the fifties.